 So then, dear friends, since you are looking forward to this [the home of righteousness, v.
 13], make every effort to be found spotless, blameless and at peace with him (2 Pet.
 3:14).

 Put to death, therefore, whatever belongs to your earthly nature: sexual immorality, impurity, lust, evil desires and greed, which is idolatry.
 Because of these, the wrath of God is coming.
 You used to walk in these ways, in the life you once lived.
 But now you must rid yourselves of all such things as these: anger, rage, malice, slander, and filthy language from your lips.
 Do not lie to each other, since you have taken off your old self with its practices and have put on the new self, which is being renewed in knowledge in the image of its Creator (Col. 3:5-10).

 Rid yourselves of all the offenses you have committed, and get a new heart and a new spirit.
 Why will you die, O house of Israel?
 (Ezek.
 18:31).

 When you were slaves to sin, you were free from the control of righteousness.
 What benefit did you reap at that time from the things you are now ashamed of?
 Those things result in death!
 But now that you have been set free from sin and have become slaves to God, the benefit you reap leads to holiness, and the result is eternal life (Rom.
-6:20-22).On the other hand, the wicked are void of the fear of God and the sorrow which leads to salvation:
+6:20-22).NOTE: Repentance precedes salvation, based on 2 Cor.
+7:10!
+That is the OPPOSITE of Reformed theology!

 Godly sorrow brings repentance that leads to salvation and leaves no regret, but worldly sorrow brings death.
 See what this godly sorrow has produced in you: what earnestness, what eagerness to clear yourselves, what indignation, what alarm, what longing, what concern, what readiness to see justice done.
 At every point you have proved yourselves to be innocent in this matter (2 Cor.
 7:10,11).

 ...
 An oracle is within my heart concerning the sinfulness of the wicked: There is no fear of God before his eyes.
 For in his own eyes he flatters himself too much to detect or hate his sin (Psa.
 36:1,2).A good checkpoint of your heart condition, then, is: do you fear God and hate your sin, or are you among the wicked as just described?